Trust appointed Governor - Chair

 Trust appointed Governor Committee: Chair Finance /Improving Standards Group

-Basil originally came to Norwich to study law at UEA, however, soon fell in love with the city.
-Since 2013 he has been the Head of Marketing at Epos Now, a Norwich-based software company, which he's helped grow to a £10m annual revenue.
-His role encompasses budgetary responsibility for a broad range of marketing activities.
+Basil originally moved to Norwich to study law at UEA, however, soon fell in love with the city and has never left.
+He’s worked for a variety of software companies in Norfolk in senior marketing roles, with responsibilities for multi-million pound budgets.
+Currently he is the Head of Growth of a group of software businesses based on the North Norfolk coast.
 Basil is a practicing born-again Christian, and attends the Potter's House Church on Dereham Road.

 Trust appointed Governor